ljmartin/filter_my_ligands/readme.md

 - [ ] tidy up landing page.
 - [ ] email or save data to user's github.
 - [ ] run with a PPAR gamma (or other well known target) dataset
+- [ ] error handling.
+How to handle ranking ties?
+What about SMILES filtering or kekulization errors? empty columns? uninterpretable columns? accidental commas or tabs?